crmiguez/peoplecorp_case_study/README.md

-# peoplecorp_case_study
+# Case Study - PeopleCorp
 Case Study for Kelea.
-Company
+Company (A Coruña)